SiliconLabs/bluetooth_applications/bluetooth_ai_ml_hand_signal_recognition/README.md

 ## Setup ##

-To test this application, you can either create a project based on a example project or start with an "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

 **NOTE:**

-- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is already be installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is already installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 - SDK Extension must be enabled for the project to install the required components.

-### Create a project based on a example project ###
+### Create a project based on an example project ###

-1. From the Launcher Home, add the your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with filter "hand signal".

 2. Click **Create** button on the **Bluetooth - AI/ML Hand Signal Recognition (MLX90640)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![board](images/create_project.png)

 3. Build and flash this example to the board.

-### Start with an "Bluetooth - SoC Empty" project ###
+### Start with a "Bluetooth - SoC Empty" project ###

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.